Diesel Disaster: 4,000 Litres Spill Pollutes River Wandle

-Emergency teams from the Environment Agency (EA), Thames Water, and the London Fire Brigade are on-site attempting to contain the pollution, but the extent of the damage remains unclear.
+Emergency crews from the Environment Agency, Thames Water, and London Fire Brigade are battling to contain the spill.
+But the scale of the disaster remains unclear.

-Bobby Dean, Liberal Democrat MP for Carshalton and Wallington, has called for urgent action, describing the incident as devastating.
+Bobby Dean, Liberal Democrat MP for Carshalton and Wallington, slammed the incident as “devastating.”

 “The community has worked so hard over the years to clean up the River Wandle, and it’s heartbreaking to see it suffer such a major pollution incident.”